ungmo2/ungmo2.github.io/_posts/2017-11-01-mongdb-basics.md

 diaglog=3

 ##It ensures write durability and data consistency much as any journaling scheme would be expected to do.
-##Only set this to false if you don’t really care about your data (or more so, the loss of it).
+##Only set this to false if you don't really care about your data (or more so, the loss of it).
 journal = true

 ##For mongodb 32 bit